WhitakerLab/whitakerlab.github.io/_posts/blog/2017-05-03-London-MicroWOW.md

 I want to recommend this blog post ["Don't push your pull requests"](https://www.igvita.com/2011/12/19/dont-push-your-pull-requests/) to anyone who is thinking about submitting some work to be merged into an open source project.

 Building up communities around your projects is one of the most challenging and rewarding parts of building an open source project.
 Whether you're the project owner or a first time contributor, remember that there are real human people working hard on the other end of that online conversation.
-Sending them a little love and appreciation, and communicating clearly makes all the difference :heart:.
+Sending them a little love and appreciation, and communicating clearly makes all the difference 💖.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">.<a href="https://twitter.com/bmpvieira">@bmpvieira</a> Then showing us that he&#39;s starred 1,300+ repositories!!
 YOU GET A STAR, YOU GET A STAR ;) <a href="https://twitter.com/hashtag/MicroWOW?src=hash">#MicroWOW</a> 2/n <a href="https://t.co/Kac672VooL">pic.twitter.com/Kac672VooL</a></p>&mdash; Kirstie Whitaker (@kirstie_j) <a href="https://twitter.com/kirstie_j/status/858068921659863045">April 28, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>